CZYCW/LearningNotes/pytorch/practice/note/distributed.md

 - Collective Communication (c10d)
   - support sending tensors across processes within a group.
   - offers both collective communication APIs (all_reduce and all_together) and P2P commnunication APIs(send and isend)

+### backends
+- use NCCL backend for GPU training
+- use Gloo for CPU training